 Race and ethnicity survey questions provide information about respondents’ ancestral background, traditions, customs, beliefs, language, and religion, among other things.
 Including an ethnicity question in your questionnaire is essential for understanding your target audience and what might be causing a certain phenomenon.

-Like other demographic survey questions, an ethnicity question gives you the option to cross-tabulate results and compare answers across different categories to see if ethnicity or racial background play a role in respondents’ preferences, choices, and opinions.
+Like other demographic survey questions, an ethnicity question gives you the option to cross-tabulate results and compare answers across different categories to see if ethnicity or racial background plays a role in respondents’ preferences, choices, and opinions.
 It can also help to better profile your target audience and improve business decisions.

 When should an ethnicity survey question be used in a questionnaire?